 - First of all, you need to love reading and writing.
 As obvious as this sounds, you would be surprised how many people want a career in Journalism, but groan when asked about books or panic when asked to write a short story.
 Mate, you need to love reading and writing.

 - Secondly, you need work experience or work placements.
-This needs to be done as humanly possible.
+This needs to be done as soon as humanly possible.
 Seriously, start now.
 It doesn’t even matter if you haven’t finished high school yet – get work experience.
 Now, I mean no disrespect when I say this but when I say work experience, I am not referring to working in a primary school or a retail outlet.
 What I mean is in the media industry – intern in your local newspaper, magazine or radio station.
 Or all three.
 Anything and everything is valuable experience.
 Here are a few good sites to begin your search for placements, work experience, internships and apprenticeships: https://gothinkbig.co.uk/, http://www.apprenticeships.gov.uk/, http://www.bauermedia.co.uk/ and https://www.gov.uk/browse/working/finding-job.

 - Thirdly, get yourself online.
 Nowadays, everything is online and we (as young journalists) need to use this to our advantage.
 All these media outlets and institutions are now increasingly using social media and online services.
 The online world is constantly expanding and evolving, rapidly – do not allow it to leave you behind!
 You (as a young journalist) need a twitter account.
 It is necessary to find out about news and opinions on news stories, literally as they are happening all over the globe.
 Keeping up with current affairs is everything (forget Keeping Up with the Kardashians) in this profession.
 Make sure you follow broadsheet and tabloid newspapers, radio shows and media cooperation (follow me while you’re at it: PaulaPaceSetter) such as; The Guardian, Daily Mail, The Telegraph, The Independent, Sky News, BBC News, Radio 1 etc. You cannot be a journalist if you aren’t interested in the world around you.
 You cannot live in a social bubble.